Help and support with the cost of living

 - Free public access Wifi - Connecting Cambridgeshire is expanding CambWifi, its free public access Wifi service, to help people get online, support local businesses and make it easier for everyone to access vital public services.
 The programme is working with partners to increase free public access Wifi provision in public buildings like libraries, open spaces, market town centres and village halls in rural areas.
 Find out where you can get online for free by searching on the CambWifi map.

-- Family Information Service - Practical information to help you manage electricity and gas bills
+- Peterborough Information Network - Practical information to help you manage electricity and gas bills and information and advice on how to stay well this winter.

 - Foodbanks can help with short term needs.
 Find your local foodbank.